ITISFoundation/ti-planning-tool-manual/docs/services/post_processing.md

     </p>

 * **Report** <br/>
-    In this section, a more detailed overview over the metrics is given, both for high frequency (HF) and temporal interference (TI) exposure.
-Cumulative histograms show the behaviour in/out of the target and line plots the development of the metrics over the channel weight range.
+    In this section, a more detailed and quantitative exposure overview is provided for both high frequency (HF) and temporal interference (TI) fields.
+Cumulative histograms show the on- and off-target exposure and line plots the dependence of the key metrics on the relative channel weight.

 ## Analysis

-Let us now have a closer look at the **Analysis** stage.
+Let us now have a closer look at the **Analysis** section.
 In the beginning, your attention should be directed towards the table summarizing the optimizers results.
 To facilitate the search for an ideal setup, the table is sortable.

 <br>